 Investigate who is liable for the public transport accident in which you were injured.

 Whiplash is a soft tissue injury that primarily affects the neck, but can also affect the upper back, shoulders and arms.
-Whiplash happens when a trauma forces the head beyond its normal range of motion, causing sprains to the ligaments in the neck, and other affected areas.
+It happens when a trauma forces the head beyond its normal range of motion, causing sprains to the ligaments in the neck, and other affected areas.
 A driver having to stop suddenly to avoid a hazard, or a driver colliding into the back of the bus, can cause passengers to suffer a whiplash injury.

 If you have suffered a whiplash injury because of a Stagecoach bus accident you could be entitled to claim bus accident compensation.
 Call Accident Claims UK today, to see if they can help you.

 If the bus floor is wet due to the weather or a spillage passengers getting on or off the bus could slip.
-If the bus floor is in disrepair or this is rubbish and items left in walkways passengers could trip.
+Should the bus floor be in disrepair or this is rubbish and items left in walkways passengers could trip.
 If you are injured in a slip, trip and fall on a bus it may be difficult to identify if the bus company would be liable for the incident.
 Sometimes hazards are foreseeable and sometimes they are not always clear.
 Slip, trip and fall accidents on a bus can result in soft tissue injuries, cuts and in extreme cases broken bones.
 If you are unsure if your accident could have been prevented please call our advisors for clarification.
 Call Accident Claims UK for your free consultation if you have the right to make a claim against The Stagecoach Group they could supply you with an expert solicitor.

 Bus drivers have a duty of care towards their passengers and other road users.
 Negligent driving can include braking too hard for no reason or because lack of due care and attention, running a red light, driving onto a main road from a junction when it is not the driver’s right of way, or driving too quickly around corners.
 These sorts of rash behaviours can cause collisions, or cause passengers to fall forward and become injured.